Vasudev08/ParrellComputing_Project_2024/Report.md

 1. Splitting the given dataset into equally divided smaller segments, where each segement is given to a processor
 2. Run basic sorting algorithm on each of the segments, where each processor is handling its piece independently.

-3. From these sorted segments, each processor selects few samples. these samples give us the idea of overall list distribution
+3. From these sorted segments, each processor selects few samples. then, MPI communication is used to collect samples from all processors
 4. Sort the selected samples, which will help us establish a global order among the samples.

-5. From the sorted samples, we pick few speical elements. which act as a pivot. which are shared with all processors
+5. From the sorted samples, we pick few speical elements. which act as a pivot. which are shared with all processors.
+MPI_Bcast is used to broadcast the pivots to all processors.

-6. Each processor takes its ordered segment adn divides it into subsegments based on the choicen pivot.
+6. Each processor takes its ordered segment and divides it into subsegments based on the choicen pivot.

-7. Now, processors share their ordered segments globally with the corresponding processor based on the segment number.
+7. Now, processors share their ordered segments globally with the corresponding processor based on the segment number. using MPI_Alltoall
 8. Finally, each processor merges and sorts the recieved elements.

 #### 2b.3 Merge Sort